 Katelynn Allen graduated from Cal Poly, San Luis Obispo with a B.S. in Kinesiology and minor in Biology.
 She then went on to earn her Doctorate in Physical Therapy from the University of St. Augustine.
 As an avid soccer player and wakeboarder, Kate has a special interest in sports performance and orthopedics.
 She promotes the use of manual therapy along with functional movements to allow patients to return to the activities and sports they love.
 Kate is a fun-loving person who enjoys living an active life full of pastimes including hiking, running, snowboarding, and exploring the great outdoors.

 Genevieve received her Doctorate of Physical Therapy from UCSF/SFSU.
-She had previously completed her Bachelor’s Degree at Mills College in Oakland where she studied Latin American Studies and Modern Dance.
+She had previously completed her Bachelor Degree at Mills College in Oakland where she studied Latin American Studies and Modern Dance.
 Genevieve is fluent in Spanish after living abroad in Spain and Colombia.
 Prior to becoming a physical therapist Genevieve taught dance to people of all ages and has competed internationally in Latin Ballroom.
 In addition to treating orthopedic and sports injuries, Genevieve has taken advanced course work in Pelvic Health Physical Therapy and has experience treating women’s health conditions such as urinary incontinence and pelvic pain.
-In her spare time, she likes to practice Pilates and is completing a comprehensive Pilates teacher program through Polestar.
+In her spare time, she likes to practice Pilates and is a certified mat Pilates instructor with the Australian Physiotherapy and Pilates Institute.
+And is also in the process of completing a comprehensive Pilates certification through Polestar.

 Joseph “Joe” Pascual is our office manager who helps us ensure that you have a smooth experience along your journey to recovery.